 Content is king Unless agreed separately, we’re not responsible for creating all the content for your website, graphic design or online advertising.
 We can provide stock photography for your site, and there will always be times when we help out with content, but as a general rule it's your responsibility to provide us with the text and images for the project.
 You must have the permission/right to use any content you provide us to put in your project.
 We take no responsibility on this front - so if you don't have permission to use content you provide us and get chased - that liability is on you!

 The price of your design includes us assigning you the right to use any stock photography we acquire on your behalf, but only in the context in which those images have been used (e.g. on a website).
+As a general rule, any stock photography we have obtained on your behalf can only be used on a site hosted with 543.
+The licencing for that stock photography will be dictated by the stock photography library and we take no responsibility for use outside of those terms.

 We can provide professional copy-writing and editing services or refer you to someone who can help out - so if you do want assistance on this front, just let us know and we can provide you a quote.